 Rental agreements can be lifesavers when it comes to protecting both you and your tenants.
 It’s fairly easy to find a blank form online and modify it with any extra specifications you may have for your rental.
 Have your tenant sign the document before you accept any deposits or fees, and keep it on file until after your tenants have moved out and you have completed a final inspection.

-For any concerns you may have about renting your home out for a special event, give Real Property Management Pinnacle Tucson Tucson a call at 520-883-7368.
+For any concerns you may have about renting your home out for a special event, give Real Property Management Evolve Tucson Tucson a call at 520-883-7368.